 What is Public Cloud

 A public cloud is a kind of computing in which the service provider makes resources available to the public through the Internet.
 Resources vary by the provider but may include storage capabilities, applications, or virtual machines.
-The services may be free or sold on-demand, allowing the customers to pay only per usage for the bandwidth, CPU cycles, storage, or they consume.
+The services may be free or sold on-demand, allowing the customers to pay only per usage for the bandwidth, CPU cycles, storage, or consumption.

 The cloud service providers are held responsible for all the management and maintenance of a system.

 The public clouds can also be deployed faster than the on-premises infrastructures with almost infinitely scalable platforms.
 You can also migrate from one cloud to another or on-premises to the cloud.
 You can find more in the cloud migration article.

 Some public cloud providers offer the resources for free, while users pay for other resources by subscription or a pay-per-usage model.

 Cloud services are available to individual users who subscribe to the, as well, and prices scale depending on the user’s resource requirements.
 Companies with vast data need to develop a cloud migration strategy before choosing a cloud vendor.

 In 2006, Amazon launched the Elastic Compute Cloud (EC2), its infrastructure as a service (IaaS) platform, for public use.
 Under its cloud division, Amazon Web Services (AWS), enterprises could “rent” the virtual computers but use their systems and apps.

 After Google Cloud Platform released the Google App Engine, a platform as a service (PaaS) service for app development, and Microsoft came out with Azure, also the PaaS offering.

 Over time, all three built IaaS, PaaS, and SaaS offerings.
 Even legacy hardware vendors like Oracle and IBM have entered the market.